PentHertz/RF-Swift/docs/remote-agent.md

 1. Enter the agent name and DNS name/IP.
 2. Select a private output directory.
 3. Select **Generate encrypted bundle**.
-4. Workbench calls the shared Go generator directly; passwords never cross the JavaScript bridge.
+4. Workbench calls the shared Go generator directly; vault passwords never cross the JavaScript bridge.
-5. Start the agent using the command displayed by Workbench.
+5. Start the agent using the command displayed by Workbench (`rfswift agent --bundle DIR`) when it runs on this machine.

+### Credentials for another machine

+Under the bundle form, **Credentials for another machine** writes a credential file from a bundle folder: **Issue client file** signs a new client certificate for a named machine and **Export server file** packs this agent's own side.
+Both ask for a transfer passphrase and save one JSON file holding every certificate that side needs and its private key encrypted with the passphrase.
+On the other machine, import it: **Import client credentials** in the connection form (it fills the endpoint, the pinned fingerprint and the secrets location, then press **Connect**), or `rfswift agent certs import` for a server file.
+The transfer passphrase is typed into a Workbench dialog and handed to the Go side once; it is not stored.

 ### Verify an existing agent